Cyber-shot DSC-RX10 III

-They're typically cheaper than DSLR and mirrorless cameras, with their interchangeable lens systems that can bump up the costs; some bridge cameras even cost less than your average compact camera.
+They're typically cheaper than DSLR and mirrorless cameras, which have interchangeable lens systems that can bump up the costs; some bridge cameras even cost less than your average compact camera.
 That's not always the case, though – some models have large sensors and specialist lenses that can put them over £1,000.

 Here, we look at what makes a great bridge camera and highlight features to look out for.

-Bridge cameras bridge the gap between compact digital cameras and digital SLRs.
+Bridge cameras bridge the gap between compact digital cameras and DSLR and mirrorless high-ends.

 Cheaper and easier to use than a digital SLR, they offer more advanced features and manual controls than you'll find on standard compact camera.
 They have versatile lenses with a powerful optical zoom capability – some models offer whooping zooms up to 50x.